sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

 * [rpivot](https://github.com/klsecservices/rpivot)
 * [reGeorg](https://github.com/sensepost/reGeorg)

 Out of these I chose to go with [Chisel](https://github.com/jpillora/chisel#socks5-guide), mainly because of it's simplicity, written in golang and it can be cross-compiled.
+Also, there are other features that I am interested in.

-Let me illustrate again:
+Let me illustrate this here:

 ```
           | :22  <--->                 [HOST VM]                                    |